devlinjunker/app.walmart.api/README.md

 `npm run clean` to remove latest build directory in `dist/`

-`npm run start` to run the latest build server from /dist
+`npm run start` to run the latest build server from `dist/`

+`npm run test` to run unit tests on the files in `src/`

+`npm run doc` to generate new sets of documentation